 Despite being the most sought-after type of mattresses by consumers, sleeping cool is where memory foam mattresses usually fall short, followed by odor or off-gassing.

 Overheating is caused by the density and thickness of the memory foam mattress.
 The result is constricted air circulation between your body and the mattress as well as within it.
 With that being said, the higher the density and thickness, the more heat the memory foam retains.

-Heat retention declines from plant-based to gel-infused (initially cool) to traditional memory foam (throughout the night) – Read 2.1 Types of Memory Foam.
+Heat retention differs with the plant-based, gel-infused (initially cool) and traditional memory foam. – Read 2.1 Types of Memory Foam.

 2.6.2.
 Motion Isolation

-Motion isolation is great with all memory foam mattresses due to the memory foam being reactive to temperature and causing individualized contouring – Read 2.1 Types of Memory Foam.
+Motion isolation is great with all memory foam mattresses due to their slower response compared to other types of mattresses. – Read 2.1 Types of Memory Foam.

 2.7.
 Odor / Off-gassing

 Another complaint we often receive about memory foam mattresses is odor / off-gassing, except for plant-based memory foam – Read 2.1 Types of Memory Foam.